 Can I switch insurance provider whenever I want?

-Unfortunately, no. Even a better option comes along you will still have to wait until the term to which you agreed with your current provider is over.
-That’s why most insurance agents will do their best to convince to lock you down in a long-term insurance package.
+Unfortunately, no. Even if a better option comes along you will still have to wait until the term to which you agreed with your current provider is over.
+That’s why most insurance agents will do their best to convince you to lock you down in a long-term insurance package.